Harriet Hageman vs. Liz Cheney - January 11th, Hour 2

 I played Joe Biden.

-You know, remember Biden and Fauci in the early days, they were saying, oh no, no, no.
+You know, remember Biden and Fauci in the early days, they were saying, oh, no, no, no.

 You'll be protected from COVID.

-You you will stop COVID right in its tracks between the media mob and Joe Biden and others.
+You will stop COVID right in its tracks between the media mob and Joe Biden and others.

 Listen.

-We're not in a position where we think that any virus, including the Delta virus, which is much more transmissible and more deadly in terms of non unvaccinated people.
+We're not in a position where we think that any virus, including the Delta virus, which is much more transmissible and more deadly in terms of non-unvaccinated people, the various shots that people are getting now cover that.

-You're not going to get covid if you have these vaccinations.
+You're not going to get COVID if you have these vaccinations.

 Guess what?